 Note that you must apply for both SSDI and VA disability benefits separately.
 If you already qualify for VA disability benefits, that doesn’t necessarily mean you qualify for SSDI benefits or vice versa.

+Yes.
 SSI benefits are need-based, meaning people only receive Social Security Insurance (SSI) benefits if they don’t make enough income to pay for everyday expenses otherwise.

 Say that you are a disabled Veteran and receive partial VA benefits totaling $400 per month.
 Since you worked a job that qualified under the Social Security system and paid into the system for many years, you receive an additional $900 in SSDI benefits.